akshansh/CompForm/terrainGenerator/logic_notes.md

 * Move the terrain by adjusting the y offset
     * Create a variable that changes y offset value everytime
 * Add colors
+* Add a spot on the map to indicate the treasure location